Katzrin ancient village and synagogue: Mamluk village and Mosque

 In the thirteenth-fourteenth century CE it became a Mamluk village and had a mosque.
 The Mamluk period is not presented to visitors of the site.

 Transhumance shaped settlement in the Golan for centuries because of its harsh winters.
 The winters "forced tribespeople until the 19th century to live in hundreds of rudimentary 'winter villages' in their tribal territory.
 Starting in the second part of the 19th century, villages like Kisrin became "fixed and formed the nucleus of fully sedentary life in the 20th century Golan."
+The Mamluk period is not presented to visitors of the site.

 Ottoman Syria, French Mandate for Syria and Independent Syria

 The settlement was the Syrian village of Kisrin.
 In the 1880s, Kisrin was described as "a small Bedawin winter village, with a group of beautiful oak trees and old ruins, south of el-Ahmediyeh".
 From the late 19th century to 1967, the village was inhabited by Bedouins and a settled population.
 Since 1920 and until the independence of Syria in 1944, the area was under the jurisdiction of the French mandate.
 The Syrian farm of Fakhoura was just to the north-east and had about 250 inhabitants before its depopulation in 1967.
 The Syrian period is not presented to visitors of the site.